 Heading to London and planning to visit Westminster Abbey?
-Great decision, but what is it and what are you supposed to see?
-Don’t worry, we’ve put together a short history of the Abbey and listed out what you should see at Westminster Abbey this year!
+Great decision, but what is it and what should you see there?
+We’ve put together this short history of the Abbey and a list of the top things to see at Westminster Abbey to help make your visit that much more meaningful.

 Pro Tip: Planning what to do on your trip to London?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
 Check out our guide to London for more planning resources.
-If you’re short on time, check out our London in a Day Tour for an easy and exciting day.
+If you’re short on time, check out our London in a Day Tour for an easy and exciting way to see the best of London.

 Things You Should See at Westminster Abbey